bxparks/EpoxyDuino/README.md

 `SampleTest/Makefile`.
 The sketch is compiled with just a `make` command.
 It produces an executable with a `.out` extension, for example, `SampleTest.out`.

-Most hardware dependent functions are stubbed out (defined but don't do anything) to allow the Arduino programs to compile.
+The `Serial` port object sends the output to the `STDOUT` and reads from the `STDIN` of the Unix host environment.
+Most other hardware dependent features (e.g. I2C, SPI, GPIO) are stubbed out (defined but don't do anything) to allow the Arduino programs to compile.
 This may be sufficient for a CI pipeline.
-For actual application development, I have started to build a set of libraries within EpoxyDuino which emulate the versions that run the actual hardware:
+For actual application development, I have started to build a set of libraries within EpoxyDuino which emulate the versions that run the actual
+hardware:

 * EpoxyFS: emulation of the ESP8266 LittleFS or ESP32 LITTLEFS
 * EpoxyEepromAvr: emulation of AVR-flavored `EEPROM`